stolostron/rhacm-docs/manage_cluster/prov_conn_bare.md

 You can create a cluster that uses this provider connection by completing the steps in [Creating an OpenShift cluster on bare metal] (create_bare.md).

-## Deleting your provider connection
+## Deleting your provider connection {#bare_delete_provider_conn}

 When you are no longer managing a cluster that is using a provider connection, delete the provider connection to protect the information in the provider connection.

 1. From the navigation menu, navigate to **Automate infrastructure** > **Clusters**.